 - Utilizing the NAIC’s benchmark (e.g., 5 percent of surplus for planning materiality)

 - Applying sub ledger materiality (i.e., percent of the general ledger account greater than or equal to the dollar amount)

-- Utilizing management judgement based on qualitative judgement scores, areas of audit weaknesses or strengths, or areas of emerging risks
+- Utilizing management judgment based on qualitative judgment scores, areas of audit weaknesses or strengths, or areas of emerging risks

 - Aligning the key risks identified to management assertions